SameedIlyas/SameedIlyas/README.md

 ### What I’m Currently Exploring

-- Building **Forge** – a lovable, polished alternative to the original, with deep focus on **user experience, storytelling, and extensibility**
+- Building **Forge**, a lovable, polished alternative to the original, with deep focus on **user experience, storytelling, and extensibility**
 - Researching & prototyping **AI-enhanced SOARs** for smarter, more context-aware incident response automation
 - Working on graph-based ML **unlearning architectures** using Neo4j and fine-tuned LLMs